danjohnson3141/Jekyll-Test/Parameters.md

 * :page - Text, passed in through the URL.
 Is derived from the 'name' field in the 'app_label_pages' table.

 * :post_id - Integer, passed in through the URL.
-Used to declare which post is going to be updated.
-It is derived from the 'id' field on the 'posts' table.
+Is derived from the 'id' field on the 'posts' table.

 * (sponsor):id - Integer, passed in through the URL.
-Derived from the 'id' field on the the 'app_sponsors' table.
+Is derived from the 'id' field on the the 'app_sponsors' table.

 * :user_id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'users' table.